OECD-Standard

 The data in this workspace is used to calculate the GloBE income of the CEs (C2 – CE-Calculations) and in the several jurisdictions (C4 – Jurisdictional Blending).

-Notably, if the entity tax rate (DT-4.1) is below the minimum tax rate of 15%, the deferred tax expense amount is recast to the minimum tax rate.
+If the entity tax rate (DT-4.1) is below the minimum tax rate of 15%, the deferred tax expense amount is recast to the minimum tax rate.
 If performed, the recast is crucial to the calculation of the total deferred tax adjustment amount.
 The recast is done by dividing the total deferred tax adjustment amount before recast (DT-3) by the entity tax rate and multiplying the result by the minimum tax rate.

 Because not all deferred taxes were necessarily calculated with the same tax rate, users can define amounts A (DT-4.3) and B (DT-4.5) that will be calculated by using tax rates A (DT-4.4) and B (DT-4.6), respectively.
 Tax expenses must be entered as positive values in DT-4.3 or DT-4.5, tax income must be entered as negative values.
 The residual deferred tax expenses (DT-4.1) are calculated automatically.